harleypig/dotvim/docs/LANGUAGE_SETUP_TEMPLATE.md

 tools were chosen over built-in options when applicable.
 Include rationale for tool selection or changes if multiple solutions were evaluated.

+Where pip is an installation tool, use pipx if possible.

 ### External Packages Used

 * [package-name](link) - Brief description of the package and its purpose in